 Psalm 8:5.
 (What is man)… “Thou hast made him a little lower than the angels (elohim) and hast crowned him with glory and honour.”

 This seems an unusual translation of the text, but the Masoretic Bible is the same.
 The verse is quoted in Hebrews 2:7, and ‘angels’ is used again, however, this time the Greek word ‘aggelos’ (Strongs 32) is used, which is the common word for ‘angel’ in the New Testament.

 Man was made in the “image of God”, but in his capabilities, far lower than His Creator and originally a little lower than the angels.

 No one can take Genesis 1:1 alone and prove it to be a Trinity.
 All it says is that the great and mighty God created the heavens and the earth.
-In Genesis 1:26, we can see that God was speaking to someone, but at this point we do not know who it was.
+From Genesis 1:26, we can see that God was speaking to someone, but at this point we do not know who it was.
 We need to go to Hebrews 1:1.2 to understand who the great God was speaking to.

 As has been shown, the word ‘elohim’ has many meanings, but it is from other Scriptures we will learn more of the God who is, according to Deuteronomy 6:4, “one Lord”, the God of Israel, the great and mighty King of the universe.